fickryiman/bookstore-cms/README.md

 </p>

 ### Projects list
-I will start your "Bookstore" website only with React code.
+I will start "Bookstore" website only with React code.
 Then I will be building the rest of it and learning Redux Toolkit for the whole week.

 Here is the list of projects that will guide me through the steps described below.
 I will find details about each of the project requirements in the upcoming program activities.